 If I start inventory now, can I still check out items?

 YES!
 You can inventory while you are circulating, and circulate while you are in the inventory process.
 Just be sure to keep track of your Inventory Start Date.

 Don’t forget about items that aren’t on your shelves!
-Items in classrooms, bookrooms, or On Display can be easy to overlook.
-Inventory these items before you Declare Missing Items Lost.
-If you are using Sessions in the Inventory module, this may mean waiting until you have finished all of your inventory, and using Utilities to declare items Lost.
+Items in classrooms, book rooms, or on display can be easy to overlook.
+Inventory these items before you declare a missing item as Lost.
+If you're using Sessions in the Inventory module, this may mean waiting until you have finished all of your inventory, and using Utilities to declare items Lost.